Geonhee-LEE/sbpl/README.md

-I. Building, Installing, and Using SBPL
+# Building, Installing, and Using SBPL

 SBPL is available as a standalone software library.
 SBPL itself has no dependencies other than the C/C++ standard library.